Multi-Variant Execution at the Edge: Experimental methodology

 \begin{metric}{Normalized Shannon entropy: $E(e)$} Let $e$ be an endpoint, $C(e)=\cdot_{n=0}^{64} H(n, e)$ be the union of all trace hashes for all edge nodes.
 The normalized Shannon Entropy for the endpoint $e$ over the collected traces is defined as: \\

 Where $p_x$ is the discrete probability of the occurrence of the hash $x$ over $C(e)$.

 \end{metric}

 Notice that we normalize the standard definition of the Shannon Entropy by using the perfect case where all trace hashes are different.
 This normalization allows us to compare the calculated entropy between endpoints.
-The value of the metric can go from 0 to 1: \begin{itemize} \item 0 for the worst entropy: meaning that the endpoint always perform the same path independently of the edge node and the number of times the trace is collected for the same node. \item 1 for the best entropy: when each edge node executes a different path every time the endpoint is requested. \end{itemize}
+The value of the metric can go from 0 to 1.
+The worst entropy, value 0, means that the endpoint always perform the same path independently of the edge node and the number of times the trace is collected for the same node.
+On the contrary, 1 for the best entropy, when each edge node executes a different path every time the endpoint is requested.

 The Shannon Entropy gives the uncertainty in the outcome of a sampling process.
 If a specific trace has a high frequency of appearing in part of the sampling, then it is certain that this trace will appear in the other part of the sampling.